"تبریز شهر اول | Tabriz, the First City"

 Language:

-Tabriz, a city in Iran, predominantly speaks Azerbaijani, specifically the South Azerbaijani dialect.
-This Turkic language is the mother tongue of the majority of the population.
-Persian, the official language of Iran, is also widely understood and used for education and formal communication.
-Additionally, English is taught in schools and used in business settings, making it a common second language among younger generations.
+Azerbaijani, specifically the South Azerbaijani variant, is the most commonly spoken language in Tabriz, Iran.
+This Turkic language is the mother tongue of the majority of the city's population.
+Persian, the official language of Iran, is also widely understood and used for official and educational purposes.
+Other languages spoken include English and Arabic, primarily among educated individuals and students.